Welcome to the wild and sometimes gruesome world of cannibal creatures!

 6. Hamster

-Hamsters, those adorable little creatures that we often associate with fluffy balls of cuteness, can also fall into the category of animals that eat their own kind.
+Hamsters, those adorable little creatures we often associate with fluffy balls of cuteness, can also be considered animals that eat their own kind.

 While this behavior may not be as common as in some other species, it has been observed in certain situations.